 A. Yes.
 You will be able to appear for NEET as many times as you wish until you attain the age of 30 years while Unreserved candidates can only appear till they are 25.
 Effectively, you have 5 more attempts.

 A. Yes.
-As long as your date if birth is before January 1, 2002 and you complete the age of 17 years by the time of MBBS and BDS admissions (tentatively around August 2018) or complete the same age by December 31, 2018, you will be eligible to apply.
+As long as your date of birth is before January 1, 2003 and you complete the age of 17 years by the time of MBBS and BDS admissions (tentatively around August 2019) or complete the same age by December 31, 2019, you will be eligible to apply.

 Q. I completed my Class 12 as a NIOS candidate.
 Am I eligible to apply?

-A. No, as per the NEET 2018 prospectus and eligibility rules, candidates who have completed their Class 12 from NIOS or Open Schooling Boards will no longer be eligible to appear for NEET.
+A. Yes.
+NIOS students are eligible to appear for NEET 2019 as per the Delhi High Court orders.
+As per the NEET 2018 prospectus and eligibility rules, candidates who have completed their Class 12 from NIOS or Open Schooling Boards were declared ineligible but the same has been revoked.

-A. Code 02 of the NEET 2018 Qualifying exam codes is the most important of qualifying codes, and irrespective of whether candidates clear any of the other qualifying codes, they will be required to clear certain rules mentioned in Code 02 as well.
+A. Code 02 of the NEET 2018 Qualifying exam codes is the most important of qualifying codes, and irrespective of whether candidates clear any of the other qualifying codes, they were required to clear certain rules mentioned in Code 02 as well.
 As per Code 02:

 Candidates must have appeared for and cleared their Higher/Senior Secondary Examination or the Indian School Certificate Examination after a period of 12 years of study in which the last two years comprise study of Physics, Chemistry, Biology/Bio-technology (which shall include practical tests in these subjects) and English with any other elective subject.